Portsmouth Rotary Housing Association

-Portsmouth Rotary Housing Association Scheme Managers perform a variety of tasks necessary to ensure the smooth running of the scheme.
+Portsmouth Rotary Housing Association Scheme Managers perform a variety of tasks necessary to ensure services are delivered effectively to residents.

-- Reporting and oversight of the maintenance requirements of their property
+- Reporting repairs and maintenance requirements of their property

-- Compliance with ever changing statutory regulations particularly with regard to Health & Safety
+- Compliance with statutory regulations with particular regard to Health & Safety

 - Regular checks to ensure the correct operation of fire alarms, emergency call systems etc

-- Dealing with other professionals i.e. doctors, health visitors, carers etc
+- Communicating with other professionals such as doctors, health visitors, carers and OT’s

 - Liaising with family members of residents where necessary